DPDK/dpdk/doc/guides/tools/testbbdev.rst

     - Dequeued data is not validated against expected values stored in TV
     - Results are printed in million operations per second and million bits per second

+* BLER measurement [-c bler]
+    - Performs full operation of enqueue and dequeue
+    - Measures the achieved throughput on a subset or all available CPU cores
+    - Computed BLER (Block Error Rate, ratio of blocks not decoded at a given SNR) in % based on the total number of operations.

 * Interrupt-mode Throughput [-c interrupt]
     - Similar to Throughput test case, but using interrupts.
 No polling.